 1) This can happen for prospective users (with no licenses) who may want to try the product, in which case this message is expected.2) It can happen if you sign in with an account that is not properly associated with your organization (in which case it is seen as the same situation as #1 since it will not "see" your organization's licenses).
 See: Bentley user registration - Connected User setup3) It can happen if your organization does not have any licenses of the product you are trying to open.
 See "Checking what products and feature levels are available to your organization" further below.
 Contact your License Administrator for further help.
 4) It can happen if your account is not properly configured.
 If you have confirmed that your sign-in is associated with an account that has licenses available (check the "site ID" under File > Help > About), yet none appear and the product stays in Trial mode, contact Bentley's Licensing Technical Support for help.5) This message, or a "No Entitlement" message can also occur if you close out of the Feature Level Selector without selecting anything.
 In this case, you will need to reopen the product and ensure that you select a feature level.6) This situation has also been known to occur if you initially used the product as a trial, then selected an owned feature level from the Feature Level Selector.
 A known issue in CONNECTION Client version 10.00.13.17 can cause the product to continue to operate in trial mode even though the feature level was set.
 In this case, please follow these steps:

 This indicates that you had been using a trial version of the product and the trial period has ended.
 This can happen if your organization does not have a license of the product that you are trying to open, or if you are not properly signed in to the CONNECTION Client. (see "Checking what products and feature levels are available to your organization" further below) First, ensure that the CONNECTION Client is installed (check in your Windows Start menu), then open and sign in.
+Also, this issue can be caused if the CONNECTION Client was not fully installed because of a pending reboot (try restarting your computer).
 Contact your administrator if you believe that your account is not properly registered with your organization, or if you have questions about what licenses your organization has access to.

 Also, ensure that the right product is being used.
 For example if using WaterCAD, check if your organization actually has WaterGEMS.